pmdelgado/pmdelgado.github.io/research.markdown

 title: Research
 permalink: /research/
 ---
 [Google Scholar](https://scholar.google.com/citations?user=N94T9OkAAAAJ&hl=en)

 [Teaching](https://www.audiolabs-erlangen.de/fraunhofer/assistant/delgado)

+# Panel Discussion (Chair): "Neural Audio Coding Techniques and Their Evaluation" (Audio Engineering Society Artificial Intelligence and Machine Learning for Audio Conference 2025 Sept 8-10, London, UK)
+Together with Jan Skoglund (Google LLC), Jürgen Herre (Fraunhofer IIS/Audiolabs Erlangen), Julian Parker (Stability AI) and Stéphane Ragot (Orange Labs)

+Neural audio coding is a cutting-edge approach to audio compression, yet its technology development is in its infancy.
+This panel will present an overview of various neural audio coding techniques in development and highlight dataset robustness issues.
+The discussion will emphasize the need for robust subjective and objective evaluation methods, given that neural codecs may generate outputs differing substantially from the original signal.
+Consequently, it will explore which established assessment principles remain relevant and how insights from generative models can inform new evaluation strategies.

 # [Towards Improved Objective Perceptual Audio Quality Assessment - Part 1: A Novel Data-Driven Cognitive Model (IEEE/ACM Transactions on Audio, Speech, and Language Processing )](https://ieeexplore.ieee.org/abstract/document/10711267)